Home/ Blog/ Synthesis Essay

 Use whatever citation format your assignment specifies.
 If it is MLA, you need in-text citations (Author page) and a Works Cited page.
 If it is APA, you need in-text citations (Author, year) and a References page.
 If it is Chicago, you need footnotes or endnotes and a bibliography.
 Confirm your format before you start writing.
 Retrofitting citations is slow.
 Each style is covered in full in our citation styles guide.

-Print your thesis.
-Put it next to your draft.
-Read each body paragraph and ask: does this paragraph directly support this thesis?
-If the answer is unclear, the paragraph needs revision or removal.
-This test catches the most common structural failure in synthesis essays, which is drifting into summary mode and losing the argument.
+The final revision step is reading each body paragraph against your thesis to check that it directly supports your claim.
+If the connection is unclear the paragraph needs to be rewritten or cut.
+This catches the most common structural failure in synthesis essays: drifting into summary mode and losing the argument midway through.

 I. Introduction